 Cases reporting maternal exposure to inclisiran during or prior to pregnancy will be included in the study.
-Pregnancy cases prospectively reported to Novartis via spontaneous post-marketing report sources, post-marketing observational studies and (if applicable) patient-oriented programs, are eligible for inclusion in the analysis and results' summary.
+This includes cases from spontaneous post-marketing reporting (including personal communication with healthcare providers), Novartis clinical trials, post-marketing observational studies, patient-oriented programs (if applicable), and scientific publications.
+Pregnancy cases prospectively reported to Novartis via spontaneous post-marketing report sources, post-marketing observational studies, patient-oriented programs (if applicable) and Novartis clinical trials are eligible for inclusion in the analysis and results' summary.

 Retrospective pregnancy cases are defined as pregnancy cases with known pregnancy outcome at the time of initial reporting to Novartis, i.e. pregnancy outcome or abnormal findings from a prenatal test are known.
+Cases originating from scientific publications (e.g. case reports) will also be considered as retrospective.
 Retrospective pregnancy cases will be analyzed and presented separately from the prospective cases in acknowledgement of the high risk of reporting bias resulting from retrospective reporting.
 Necessary follow-up information will be collected for such retrospective cases.

-Table 7-2 provides details on the prospective vs. retrospective case classification in this NIS.
+Table 7-1 provides details on the prospective vs. retrospective case classification in this NIS.